Who Was Frederick Douglass?

 Abolitionist leader Frederick Douglass was born into slavery sometime around 1818 in Talbot County, Maryland.
 He became one of the most famous intellectuals of his time, advising presidents and lecturing to thousands on a range of causes, including women’s rights and Irish home rule.

 Frederick Augustus Washington Bailey was born around 1818 into slavery in Talbot County, Maryland.
-The exact year and date of Douglass' birth are unknown, though later in life he chose to celebrate it on February 14.
+As was often the case with slaves, the exact year and date of Douglass' birth are unknown, though later in life he chose to celebrate it on February 14.

 Douglass initially lived with his maternal grandmother, Betty Bailey.
 At a young age, Douglass was selected to live in the home of the plantation owners, one of whom may have been his father.